 Today’s event at Goodwill’s recently-opened Leon Levine Opportunity Center is more than a celebration; it also includes a comprehensive review of NCServes – Metrolina’s performance as part of its ongoing effort to drive greater outcomes for its beneficiaries.
 “NCServes is aligned with our founder’s mission of helping individuals and families attain self-sufficiency and provides a much needed framework for provider collaboration and comprehensive outcome measurement when serving veterans and military families,” said Tom Lawrence, executive director of The Leon Levine Foundation.
 “We are thrilled that our investment in NCServes is combining the capabilities of so many great local, state, and national organizations into one streamlined and highly accountable network.”

 Veterans, service members, and their families have several ways in which they can access NCServes.
 Across both the Charlotte/Metrolina and Raleigh/Durham region, more than 80 service health and human service providers are standing by to assist clients.
-Clients may also directly access the NCServes networks online at www.ncserves.org by phone at 855-425-8838 (Charlotte/Metrolina) or 866-249-6656 (Raleigh/Durham).
-Clients can also contact the state-level veteran and military family resource network, 844-NC4-VETS or online at www.nc4vets.com where the NCDMVA team will seamlessly transfer clients to the regional NCServes network based on where they currently live or are relocating to.
+Clients may also directly access the NCServes networks online or by phone at 855-425-8838 (Charlotte/Metrolina) or 866-249-6656 (Raleigh/Durham).
+Clients can also contact the state-level veteran and military family resource network online or by calling 844-NC4-VETS, where the NCDMVA team will seamlessly transfer clients to the regional NCServes network based on where they currently live or are relocating to.
 New markets will also be accessible through the state or directly as they become available.